Analysis Files

 len_entry_bytes identifies how many bytes each waveform preview entry takes up; for this kind of tag it always has the value 6. len_entries specifies how many entries are present in the tag.
 The purpose of the header bytes 14-17 is unknown.
 The waveform color preview data begins at byte 18 and is 7,200 (decimal) bytes long, representing 1,200 columns of waveform preview information.

-The color waveform preview entries are the most complex of any of the waveform tags.
+The color waveform preview entries are the most complex of the waveform tags.
 See the protocol analysis document for the details.

 Waveform Color Detail Tag